 - Served as president and member of the Forensic Nurse Certification Board

 - Served as a member of the International Journal of Forensic Nursing editorial board

 - Inducted as Fellow in the American Academy of Nursing

-Online MSN in Forensic Nursing Curriculum
+Online Forensic Nursing Courses

 36 Credit Hours | 12 Courses

-Forensic nurses don’t only work in hospitals, clinics and emergency rooms.
-They also work as nurse coroners, expert witnesses and policy makers.
+Forensic nurses don’t only work in hospitals, clinics, and emergency rooms.
+They also work as nurse coroners, expert witnesses, and policy makers.
 Our curriculum reflects the opportunities available — preparing you to become a respected leader who can work collaboratively on a multi‑disciplinary forensic team.

 You can also choose to expand upon your MSN in Forensic Nursing by adding a concentration in Nursing Education or Transcultural Nursing to your coursework.

 Note: If you have previously earned master’s‑level nursing credits with a grade of “B” or higher, you may be able to transfer up to 9 credit hours and apply them toward your MSN at Duquesne.

 To qualify for our online MSN program, you must: